 The safe and supportive learning environment enables you to learn and ask questions with no judgement, and practise skills safely before applying to practice.
 The teaching staff are 100% invested in helping you achieve your goals and can help accommodate for any bump in the road.

-To view the course materials in MyAberdeen, you will need access to:
+To view your online course materials, you’ll need access to:

 Reliable internet access

 - a minimum download speed of 2 Mbps so you can take part fully in live sessions.

 - We recommend a headset with built-in microphone and earphones if you’re likely to study in an environment with background noise.